 Provides students with detailed knowledge of the laws relating to contracts, commerce, property, sales, negotiable instruments, and employment.
-Students develop an awareness of business situations requiring legal counsel and a familiarization with the overall structure of the legal system.
+Students develop an

 Provides an introduction to computer technology with an emphasis on applications.
 Students learn to use software, such as Microsoft Windows, Word, PowerPoint, and Excel.